-We encourage community groups to discuss their ideas with their Area Manager at an early stage.
-You will need to fill in an Expression of Interest (EOI) application form (pdf 606KB).
+We encourage community groups to discuss their ideas with their local area office at an early stage.
+You will need to fill in an Expression of Interest (EOI) application form (PDF 317KB).
 This will help us understand your interest and gauge the suitability of your application.

-Once the community group is ready they can apply for Asset Transfer by completing the Asset Transfer Request (ATR) application form (pdf 689KB).
+Once the community group is ready they can apply for Asset Transfer by completing the Asset Transfer Request (ATR) application form (PDF 462KB).

 Your Area Manager will check that the ATR is complete and acknowledge this with you.